Composition over Inheritance [example in PHP]

 You can see another implementation from this post by James Sugrue.

-The examples are in Java but I will cover several design patterns more in details soon (so SUBSCRIBE to the newsletter to get notified when they will be published).
+The examples are in Java but I will cover several design patterns more in detail soon (so SUBSCRIBE to the newsletter to get notified when they will be published).

 Decoupling

-I want to come back to the example we have just seen and analyze a bit more in details what was the problem that led us to divide the algorithm of the deal in several parts and having distinct classes for every deal.
+I want to come back to the example we have just seen and analyze a bit more in detail what was the problem that led us to divide the algorithm of the deal into several parts and have distinct classes for every deal.

 The fundamental problem was that after some modification we were in the situation of needing to edit several methods if we had to update our code.